weijiaheng/weijiaheng.github.io/_pages/about.md

 [2021.
 11] [noisylabels.com](http://www.noisylabels.com/) is online!
 We collected and published re-annotated versions of the CIFAR-10 and CIFAR-100 data which contains real-world human annotation errors.

 [2021.
-11] I will give a short talk in the [Weakly Supervised Learning (WSL) workshop](https://wsl-workshop.github.io/acml21.html) at ACML2021.
+11] I gave a short talk in the [Weakly Supervised Learning (WSL) workshop](https://wsl-workshop.github.io/acml21.html) at ACML2021.

 [2021.
 02] One paper accepted to AISTATS 2021.